nreochWW/generator-lerna-typescript-react/README.md

 $ ? project description (an example Monorepo React Typescript component library)
 ```

-Yeoman will then scaffold out the project files and directories and install the dependencies
+Yeoman will then scaffold out the project files and directories and install the dependencies.
-Below is the files and directory structure you will see in your newly created repo
+Below is the file and directory structure you will see in your newly created repo

 ```
 monorepo-test-example/